slack-samples/deno-triage-bot/README.md

 # Triage Bot

 This automation features workflows where users can generate reports for support requests in Slack public channels.
 In addition, users can configure channels to receive reports on a scheduled basis.
-A request is any message that begins with a :white_circle:, :blue_circle:, or :red_circle: emoji.
+A request is any message that begins with a :white_circle:, :large_blue_circle:, or :red_circle: emoji.
 A message with :eyes: reaction is in progress.
-A message with :done: reaction is done.
+A message with :white_check_mark: reaction is done.

 **Guide Outline**: